-- A.31.1 As applicable (subject to the OBM System category), the ECU shall support: - a. the connection and transfer of collected data to a telematics in-vehicle unit (i.e. OBM System Cateogry B); or - b. the connection and transfer of Data Records (i.e. OBM System Category C). - A.31.2 The ECU shall not connect to more than one telematics in-vehicle unit at any given time. - A.31.3 The ECU shall support connection with a telematics in-vehicle unit in accordance with TCA-S08-1.00, Interconnectivity of Telematics In-Vehicle Unit With Other Systems Functional and Technical Specification, such that: - a. the telematics in-vehicle unit meets the requirements set out for the Server Device; and - b. the ECU meets the requirements set out for the Client Device.
+- A.31.1 As applicable (subject to the OBM system category), the ECU shall support: - a. the connection and transfer of collected data to a telematics device (i.e. OBM system Category B); or - b. the connection and transfer of data records (i.e. OBM system Category C). - A.31.2 The ECU shall not connect to more than one telematics device at any given time. - A.31.3 The ECU shall support connection with a telematics device in accordance with Interconnectivity of Telematics Device with Other Systems Functional and Technical Specification, such that: - a. the telematics device meets the requirements set out for the server device; and - b. the ECU meets the requirements set out for the client device.

-Note: The telematics in-vehicle unit will typically be a type-approved in-vehicle unit, and its connection allows for resynchronisation of the ECU internal clock, monitoring of the ECU, requesting that the ECU collect data and generate Data Records, and transfer of Data Records from the ECU.
-This requirement is only for OBM System Category C.
+Note: The telematics device will typically be a type-approved telematics device, and its connection allows for resynchronisation of the ECU internal clock, monitoring of the ECU, requesting that the ECU collect data and generate data records, and transfer of data records from the ECU.
+This requirement is only for OBM system Category C.

-A.31.4 The ECU shall meet the requirements for the core capability and the OBM System extension profile. as detailed in TCA-S08-1.00, Interconnectivity of Telematics In-Vehicle Unit With Other Systems Functional and Technical Specification.
+A.31.4 The ECU shall meet the requirements for the core capability and the OBM system extension profile. as detailed in Interconnectivity of Telematics Device with Other Systems Functional and Technical Specification.